 - You could lose tax-sheltered investment growth due to improper withdrawal.

-How to Apply to the Home Buyers’ Plan
+How to Apply for the Home Buyers’ Plan

 The funds will then be deposited into an account of your choice by your RRSP provider.
-You will also receive a T4RSP form from the financial institution.
+You will also receive a T4RSP slip from the financial institution.

-With this slip, you will see the amount of money withheld from your RRSP and use it for your tax return the following year.
+This slip will show the amount of money you have withdrawn from your RRSP and will serve as a supporting document for your tax return the following year.